 The Bodhisatta was once a king’s chaplain.
 The king showed favor to new soldiers and slighted the older ones.
 One time he went to put down a rebellion in a frontier province, but neither the new nor the old soldiers would fight because each group thought the other would do it.
 The king was defeated, and he realized it was because he favored the new soldiers.
 The king asked the Bodhisatta if any other kings had ever been defeated after making the same mistake.
 He said a goatherder had once suffered much greater misery from similar behavior.

 During the rainy season, some golden-hued deer began to dwell in the forest around the goatherder’s home, and he gave them all his attention.
 But when the rains ended and the deer moved back to the mountain heights, the goats were all dead from neglect.
 Feeling sorrow for his mistake, the goatherder suffered jaundice and died.

 Hearing this story made the king feel much better.
 He thanked the Bodhisatta with a donation of great wealth, and from then on he showed favor to his own people.

 In the Lifetime of the Buddha

-The king of the past was Ananda, one of the Buddha’s top disciples.
+The king of the past was an earlier birth of Ananda, one of the Buddha’s top disciples.